AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Course effectiveness is evaluated to understand the usefulness of a course to the learner.
 It is calculated based on the feedback received by number of users for a particular course.
 If the percentage of learners giving feedback is more, the course effectiveness rating is high.

-It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager’s feedback evaluating a learner based on learnings from the course.
+It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager's feedback evaluating a learner based on learnings from the course.

 In Courses tab, a learner can view the course effectiveness rating on the course thumbnails